JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 slug = "programming-simplicity-part-1"
 aliases = ["/posts/programming-simplicity/"]
 +++
-**This post is part of of my blog series about [_My Simplicity Toolkit_][simpl-toolkit].
+**This post is part of my blog series about [_My Simplicity Toolkit_][simpl-toolkit].
 I suggest you read [the initial post][simpl-toolkit-init] before reading this post.**

 [simpl-toolkit]: {{< ref "/categories/my-simplicity-toolkit/" >}}
 [simpl-toolkit-init]: {{< ref "/posts/2023-11-06_my-simplicity-toolkit/index.md" >}}

-As engineers it is our duty to constantly battle complexity to be able to ship at a sustainable pace.
+As engineers, we have to constantly battle complexity creeping in to be able to ship at a sustainable pace.
 This is particularly important when writing code.
-This post is a list of things that I have helped keep the source code I am working in simple.
+This post is a list of things that I have helped keep the source code I am working on simple.

 ## Composition over inheritance